 Each of the employment agreements for our named executive officers provides that if the executive's employment is terminated, then the executive is eligible to receive, under certain circumstances, advance notice of termination of employment or severance payments in lieu of advance notice and/or bonus payments, conditioned on the executive signing a release of all claims against the Company.
-If the Company terminates the employment of one of our named executive officers without Cause or upon a Change of Control (as such terms are defined in the applicable employment agreements), the executive is entitled to 12 months' notice of termination of employment or severance in lieu of notice and will be entitled to receive an amount equal to the payment made for the previous year's bonus under the Company's Annual Incentive Plan.
-If the executive terminates his or her employment for Good Reason (as such term is defined in the applicable employment agreement), then the Company shall provide 12 months' severance and an amount equal to the executive's target bonus under the Annual Incentive Plan.
+If the Company terminates the employment of one of our named executive officers without Cause or upon a Change of Control (as such terms are defined in the applicable employment agreements), the executive is entitled to 12 months' notice of termination of employment or severance in lieu of notice (other than Mr. Cherry who is entitled to 12 months' severance) and will be entitled to receive an amount equal to the payment made for the previous year's bonus under the Company's Annual Incentive Plan.
+If the executive terminates his or her employment for Good Reason (as such term is defined in the applicable employment agreement), then the Company shall provide (i) for Mr. Cherry, 35.88 months of severance (provided that such amount will be reduced by 50% if Mr. Cherry terminates employment during the first year of employment) and an amount equal to 2.99x Mr. Cherry's target bonus under the Annual Incentive Plan and (ii) for the other executives, 12 months' severance and an amount equal to the executive's target bonus under the Annual Incentive Plan.
 Should the executive become disabled, the executive's employment shall be terminated automatically on the day that is seventeen (17) weeks after a physical or mental condition prevents the executive from continuing active work for a period of four (4) weeks; hereafter, the executive will be eligible to receive the a payment in the amount of the payment made for the previous year's bonus under the Annual Incentive Plan.
 All severance or bonus payments are required to be made in a lump sum payment within sixty (60) days following termination of employment.